v1peridae/Girls-Who-Code-Projects/README.md

 # Personality Quiz
-- This is a quiz to work on my JavaScript Skills
+- This is a quiz to work on my JavaScript Skills using a Buzzfeed-style personality quiz.